 - 1. Ensure that all occupational safety and health requirements are implemented. - 2.
-Provide leadership, direction, enforcement, and accountability for the center safety program. - 3.
-Develop a center Occupational Safety and Health program and plan. - 4.
+Provide leadership, direction, enforcement, and accountability for the center safety program.

+- 3. Develop a center Occupational Safety and Health program and plan. - 4.
 Ensure that personal protective equipment (PPE) is worn in the trade programs to comply with OSHA standards. - 5.
 Ensure a training, living, and working environment that is free from recognized hazards.
-Maintain facilities and grounds in a sanitary and healthful manner.

-- 6. Participate in at least 70% of all Occupational Safety and Health Committee meetings. - 7.
-Appoint a center Safety Officer who meets the minimum staff qualifications outlined in Exhibit 5-3, and provide necessary training and equipment for the performance of those duties.
+Maintain facilities and grounds in a sanitary and healthful manner. - 6.
+Participate in all Occupational Safety and Health Committee meetings. - 7.
+Appoint a center Safety Officer and provide necessary training and equipment for the performance of those duties.
 The center Safety Officer will report directly to the Center Director on matters of safety. - 8.
 Terminate any activity where a hazard exists; additionally, the authority to terminate any such hazardous activity may be given to a designee (e.g., Safety Officer). - 9.
 Enforce occupational health and safety rules, regulations, and standards. - 10.
-Report fatalities, and injuries or occupational illnesses that result in in-patient hospitalization, amputation, or eye loss to OSHA within prescribed timeframes (see Chapter 5, Section 5.4, R4). - 11.
-Report fatalities, and serious injuries and illnesses to DOL Regional Office and via the Significant Incident Reporting (SIR) System (see Chapter 5, Section 5.4, R2, R3, and R5). - 12.
-Document all student fatalities, injuries, and occupational illnesses within 7 calendar days of notification via the Employees' Compensation and Operations Portal (ECOMP) (see Chapter 5, Section 5.9, R15). - 13.
-Instruct students and staff in safe practices and methods of operation. - 14.
-Conduct required occupational health and safety inspections and surveys and take prompt corrective action to deal with hazards identified. - 15.
-Ensure medical and dental services are provided and provide supplies for injured and occupationally ill students. - 16.
-Investigate accidents and complete and submit appropriate reports. - 17.
-Encourage and evaluate student suggestions on safety and health improvements. - 18.
-Establish a formal written safety awards and recognition program and use it to recognize students and staff who make significant contributions toward the prevention of injury or illness. - 19.
-Review safety awards and recognition programs annually. - 20.
+Report fatalities, injuries, and occupational illnesses to OSHA and Division of Facilities and Maintenance (DFAM) in a timely manner and use the Significant Incident Reporting (SIR) System appropriately. - 11.
+Instruct students and staff in safe practices and methods of operation. - 12.
+Conduct required occupational health and safety inspections and surveys and take prompt corrective action to deal with hazards identified. - 13.
+Ensure medical and dental services are provided and provide supplies for injured and occupationally ill students. - 14.
+Investigate accidents and complete and submit appropriate reports. - 15.
+Encourage and evaluate student suggestions on safety and health improvements. - 16.
+Establish a formal written safety awards and recognition program, and use it to recognize students and staff who make significant contributions toward the prevention of injury or illness. - 17.
+Review safety awards and recognition programs annually. - 18.
 Ensure that safety and health evaluation reports provided by the Office of Job Corps are responded to within 30 days of receipt and that corrective action is taken to abate hazards noted.